HBC, Haebangchon (해방촌), my home in Seoul. It’s an area I happened upon by a chance request, happily so.

 Small businesses are wonderfully abundant in town.
 Many expats have called the area home and opened up shops.
 Together with native residents, bookstores, pizzerias, foreign cuisine, pubs, wing stands, produce stands, and more have popped up on every street.

 My picks for eats. (coming soon)

 HBC is a town built on the nature that existed before it.

 A small mountain hill, for lack of a better discription, is a terrain seen all over Seoul, and South Korea in general.
 I say mountain hill because the climb to the top, where I live, is steep, but it’s not like hiking Namsan or Bukhansan.
 My legs are looking great, I do have to say.
 After missing the local 02 bus (that ends at 11:20) a couple times, I’ve been forced to walk about 40 minutes from the nearest subway station.
 It’s not a bad trek, and I actually do it on purpose when I’m not in a hurry or when going downhill from home.

 I’m happy I had the chance to call Heabangchon my home for many months; I fell in love here.

 Being at the top offers wonderful views of Namsan Tower and the descending neighborhood.
-It’s a view that I fall in love with more everyday.
-Waking up to see the sky, on lucky days, is such a treat.
+It’s a view that I fell in love with more everyday.
+Waking up to see the sky, on lucky days, was such a treat.
 I feel connected to the area like I do my hometown in Alabama.